close

 Words: 1044|Pages: 2|6 min read

-In the Arthur Miller play “Death of a Salesman” the sacrifice of character is one of the mind.
-Willy Loman is characterized by being the “common man.”
-In a time where the glow of post-war success had rapidly began to fade from the country's mundane realities, Miller exemplified the truth that the American people were being sold a promise of an “American Dream”, that just like Willy Loman, they would find to be empty.
-Willy becomes the embodiment of the contradiction between what we as people desire, and what life actually is.
-It is when Willy is faced with this reality that he realizes that his life has been marked by failure.
-He is not well liked, he has been unfaithful to his wife, and worst of all he is not the respected man he tried to be in Biff’s eyes.
+In Arthur Miller's play “Death of a Salesman,” the sacrifice of character is one of the mind.
+Willy Loman is characterized as the “common man.”
+In a time when the glow of post-war success had rapidly begun to fade from the country's mundane realities, Miller exemplified the truth that the American people were being sold a promise of an “American Dream” that, like Willy Loman, they would find to be empty.
+Willy becomes the embodiment of the contradiction between what we as people desire and what life actually is.
+It is when Willy is faced with this reality that he realizes his life has been marked by failure.
+He is not well-liked, he has been unfaithful to his wife, and worst of all, he is not the respected man he tried to be in Biff’s eyes.
 It is only when faced with the idea that his death would be more beneficial to his plight than his life that he chooses to make that sacrifice.
 He sacrifices his life so that he can be a success through the redemption of his death.
-His life insurance policy would care for his wife Linda, and his son Biff would see him as the “well liked” man he is at a funeral surrounded by mourners.
+His life insurance policy would care for his wife Linda, and his son Biff would see him as the “well-liked” man he is at a funeral surrounded by mourners.
 Willy Loman's death was an inevitable tragedy as much as it was a redundant sacrifice.

 Willy is fundamentally governed by a desire for success.
-In both conversation and memory he refers to his brother Ben, who made a fortune in diamond mining in Africa.
-It is through Ben that the reader is able to learn candidly about Willy’s past and key motivation.
-Willy exemplifies Ben as an example of living life and taking chances; however, when given the opportunity to join him he refuses.
+In both conversation and memory, he refers to his brother Ben, who made a fortune in diamond mining in Africa.
+It is through Ben that the reader learns candidly about Willy’s past and key motivation.
+Willy exemplifies Ben as an example of living life and taking chances; however, when given the opportunity to join him, he refuses.
 It is key to note that Willy was unwilling to join Ben on his quest for their father and financial success because he did not want to abandon his family.
-His family is his motivating factor and every act Willy committed was so he could be a better father to Biff and Happy than his own father was to him.
+His family is his motivating factor, and every act Willy committed was so he could be a better father to Biff and Happy than his own father was to him.
 Willy wanted to ensure success to pass on success.
-He believed and had passed onto his sons that they would be successful so long as they were well liked.
-Ben exists in a contradiction to that by not caring about the risk and whether those around him liked him as he was able to achieve success far beyond Willy.
+He believed, and had passed onto his sons, that they would be successful so long as they were well-liked.
+Ben exists in contradiction to that by not caring about the risk and whether those around him liked him, as he was able to achieve success far beyond Willy.
 Willy stayed behind for his family, and being faced with the missed opportunity that was Ben was the first step in his descent to sacrifice.

 Get a custom paper now from our expert writers.

-Willy Loman lived a life of disappointments despite the fact that he worked hard to embody attributes that he felt should warrant reward such as that of being well liked.
+Willy Loman lived a life of disappointments despite the fact that he worked hard to embody attributes that he felt should warrant reward, such as being well-liked.
 The humiliation of failure and betrayal of his family piled atop one another.
-Willy had a vision of what it would mean for him to find success and happiness, but lacked the tools or route to navigate towards it.
+Willy had a vision of what it would mean for him to find success and happiness but lacked the tools or route to navigate towards it.
 The sacrifice of his life in a final, skewed ambition to meet his full commercial and material capacity, as his death would bring more financial and emotional gain to his family than his life.
 This mantra marks his undoing, “The only thing you’ve got in this world is what you can sell.”
+The tragedy of Willy Loman is not just in his final act, but in the relentless pursuit of an ideal that was never truly his own.

 Image of Dr. Charlotte Jacobson